cebollia/athena-query-action/README.md

 Wait for the query to finish before continuing.
 This would allow you to utilize the query results in a successive build step.
-Must be set to either `true` or `false`. _If this is set to true, if the query execute state is *FAILED* or *CANCELLED* then the script will exit with an error.
-If using DynamoDB to hold state, it will not be updated.
+Must be set to either `true` or `false`. _If this is set to true, and the query execute state is *FAILED* or *CANCELLED*, then the script will exit with an error._ If using DynamoDB to hold state, it will not be updated on failure.

 ## Outputs